gabrielsoltz/metahub/README.md

 **MetaHub** supports different **outputs** like `inventory`, `statistics`, `short`, or `standard`.
 All outputs are programmatically usable to be integrated with your favorite tools.
 See [Outputs](#Outputs).
 You can also export your outputs to Json, CSV and HTML formats.

 **MetaHub** supports **multi-account setups**, letting you run the tool from any environment by assuming roles in your AWS Security Hub master account and in your child/service accounts where your resources live.
 This allows you to fetch aggregated data from multiple accounts using your AWS Security Hub master implementation while also fetching and enriching those findings with data from the accounts where your affected resources live based on your needs.
-See [Advanced Usage](#advanced-usage)
+See [Configuring Security Hub](#configuring-security-hub)

 ## Investigations Examples